Why patients with obesity often regain lost weight

 Study Design

-Study enrolled 50 patients with BMI of 27 to 40 kg/m2 who were prescribed a very low-calorie diet (500-550 kcal/day) for 8 weeks, followed by individual counseling from a dietitian for 1 year with the aim of weight maintenance and suggested 30 minutes of physical activity on most days of the week.
-Circulating levels of appetite-regulating hormones were measured at weeks 10 and 62 and were compared with baseline levels.4
+The study enrolled 50 patients with overweight or obesity, with a body mass index (BMI) between 27 and 40 kg/m² who were prescribed a very-low-energy diet (500-550 kcal/day) for 8 weeks.
+Participants who lost 10% or more of their initial body weight by the end of week 10 were then gradually reintroduced to ordinary foods and received individual counseling from a dietitian for 1 year with the aim of weight maintenance.
+They were also encouraged to engage in 30 minutes of moderately intense physical activity on most days of the week.
+Circulating levels of appetite-regulating hormones were measured at baseline (week 0) and at weeks 10 and 62, which were compared with baseline levels.4

 A review of 14 long-term studies showed that people with obesity regained weight after weight loss achieved by dieting5